"*" indicates required fields

 Auctions are an attractive option if you want to make a quick sale and, hopefully, achieve a high price for your property.
 But there’s no guarantee your home will sell and there are costs involved which will impact the amount you make.

 An alternative is to sell your house to us.
-We specialise in completing housing transactions quickly, in just seven days if necessary.
+We are national home buyers that specialise in completing housing transactions quickly, in just seven days if necessary.
 What’s more, there are no solicitor or estate agent fees to pay when you work with us.

 There are three costs you will have to cover if you sell your home with an auction house: